-If you recently got a DUI, one of the first questions that comes to your mind may be whether or not to go to rehab.
-In some cases, like in those of court-ordered treatment, you may not have much of a choice.
-But in other situations, like those that only require a license probation, rehabilitation may or may not be necessary.
-But if you got behind the wheel while under the influence, it’s definitely something to consider.
+If you recently got a DUI, one of the first questions that comes to your mind may be whether you should go to rehab.
+In some cases, like in those of court-ordered treatment, you may not have a choice.
+But in other situations, like those that only require a license probation, alcohol detox and alcohol addiction rehab may or may not be necessary.
+But if you got behind the wheel while under the influence, it’s something to consider.k

 How The Police Will Know If You’re Driving Under the Influence

 This might not come as much of a surprise, but it’s relatively easy to tell when someone is under the influence.
-Even if they aren’t acting sloppily, however, there are ways to test if someone has been drinking or driving.
+Even if they aren’t acting sloppily, there are ways to test if someone has been drinking and driving.

-Police officers may either hear about or see someone driving recklessly, which could prompt them to stop the individual and determine whether or not they’re under the influence.
-There are a few simple ways to test if someone has been drinking: having them walk in a straight line, asking them to balance on one leg, or having them recite the alphabet backwards, for instance.
-But a quicker, and perhaps more effective, method to determine the amount of alcohol in someone’s system is a breathalyzer test.
-This will detect someone’s BAC (blood alcohol content) to see if it is above the legal limit.
+Police officers may either hear about or see someone driving recklessly, which could prompt them to stop the individual and determine whether they’re under the influence.
+There are a few simple ways to test if someone has been drinking including having them walk in a straight line, asking them to balance on one leg, or having them recite the alphabet backwards.
+But a quicker and more accurate method to determine the amount of alcohol in someone’s system is a breathalyzer test.
+Breathalyzers detect someone’s blood alcohol content (BAC) to verify if it’s above the legal limit.

 The Technicalities of A DUI

-It is considered illegal if someone has a BAC level of .08 or higher while driving.
-This will prompt a Driving Under the Influence or DUI charge (called a DWI or OWI in some states), which is handled differently depending on where you are.
+It’s considered illegal if someone has a BAC level of .08 or higher while driving.
+This will prompt a driving under the influence or DUI charge (called a DWI or OWI in some states), which is handled differently depending on where you live.
 Some states require mandatory jail sentences, while others may not have any strict mandates.
 But regardless of the area you are in, you will have the opportunity to go to trial.

-In most cases, you will shortly go into custody immediately after being charged with a DUI.
-Once you are released, you will be given your court date.
+In most cases, you’ll go into custody immediately after being charged with a DUI.
+Once you’re released, you’ll be given your court date.
 After the trial, you may:

 - Be fined